Black Skinhead

 "Black Skinhead" (also stylized as "BLKKK SKKKN HEAD") is a song by American rapper Kanye West, from his sixth studio album Yeezus (2013).
 It was produced by West and Daft Punk.
 The song's lyrics center on racial tensions and the crumbling mental state of the character West portrays on the album.
 The song premiered on Saturday Night Live in May 2013, with West performing it in front of a projected backdrop.
 He has since performed the song live on various occasions, including at the Glastonbury Festival and the Billboard Music Awards in 2015.
 It was universally praised by music critics and ranked by numerous sites, including Rolling Stone and NME, as one of the best tracks of 2013.
 The song's accompanying music video was directed by Nick Knight and features computer-generated imagery of West, with interactive options including "screen grabbing" and adjusting the speed of his vocals.
 The video was released in July 2013 and has received positive reviews from critics.

 Although West initially said Yeezus would have no singles, "Black Skinhead" became the first single released from the album.
 It was serviced to contemporary hit radio stations in the United Kingdom one day after the album's release.
 On July 2, 2013, the single was sent to urban contemporary radio stations in the United States.
-The song charted in the United States, the United Kingdom, Scotland, Ireland, France, Canada, Belgium and Australia in 2013 and 2014.
+The song charted in the United States, the United Kingdom, Ireland, France, Canada, Belgium and Australia in 2013 and 2014.
 It has since been certified platinum in the United States, the United Kingdom and Denmark.
 American singer Jack White covered the song in June 2014.
 A remix featuring Miley Cyrus and Travis Scott, recorded shortly after the 2013 MTV Video Music Awards, leaked online in January 2016.

 Background and development

-"Black Skinhead" features production by French duo Daft Punk (Guy-Manuel de Homem-Christo and Thomas Bangalter) the album's major producers, who had worked with West on "On Sight", "I Am a God" and "Send It Up".
+"Black Skinhead" features production by French duo Daft Punk (Guy-Manuel de Homem-Christo and Thomas Bangalter), the album's major producers, who had worked with West on "On Sight", "I Am a God" and "Send It Up".
 West first became involved with the duo when he sampled their track "Harder, Better, Faster, Stronger" in 2007 for his chart-topping single "Stronger".
 Bangalter revealed in an April 2013 interview discussing their album Random Access Memories that they had found time during the recording sessions in Paris to work with West on material for his next album.
 The duo laid down a combination of live and programmed drums over West's initial vocals.
 Bangalter described the process as "very raw."
 He later said Daft Punk "were the first people that Kanye came to" for his album.
 "Black Skinhead" was the first song recorded by the duo for Yeezus.
 The drums originated from unused material that had been recorded for Random Access Memories.
 Daft Punk described using the drums as "a great twist of pushing the envelope."
 Before the album's liner notes confirmed otherwise, many speculated that the song's beat was sampled from "The Beautiful People" by American rock band Marilyn Manson.